plake492/liri-bot/README.md

 LIRI is a Language Interpretaion and Recognition Interface that runs exculsivly on the terminal through the use of node.js.
 <br>
-LIRI responds to very simple and user friendly requests and displays clear and concise data.
+LIRI responds to very simple and user friendly requests through prompts from  *[inquirer](https://www.npmjs.com/package/inquirer)* and displays clear and concise data.
 <br>
-Once the application is entered, the user can remain inside the With LIRI, we can perform the following searches:
+Once the application is entered, the user can remain inside the With LIRI untill they chose to leave the application.
+Once inside the user can perform the following searches:

 * Movie Data